Adding live chat to your support lineup can be a game changer. It’s a win-win for both customers and businesses.

 To automate their service, companies can benefit from Userlike's AI Automation Hub which lets them create self-learning chatbots, smart FAQ pages, and contact form suggestions, all connected to a central knowledge base that learns over time.

-Pricing: Free plan available.
-Paid plans start at $90/per month, including four operator seats, four widgets, and two messaging apps.
+Userlike has a free plan for one user that includes unlimited conversations and messenger customization.
+Paid plans start at $90/per month for up to four operator seats, four widgets, and two messaging apps.

-9. Brevo – Best for teams with basic chat needs
+9. Crisp — Best for ecommerce live chat

 10. Chatlio – Best for Slack-based communication